 This fish tank protein skimmer is one of the heaviest so far weighing 2.2 pounds It’s designed specifically for nano tanks and mini reef aquariums.
 It’s got a unique intake design that draws from the water’s surface to reduce bio-slick.
 The venture air pump adds countless small bubbles for capturing waste in the most concise and encompassing way.

 It works well but the one flaw in it all is that the installation is not as simple as you’d like it to be and the user guide doesn’t help much on that end.
 So if this is your first tank, you might want to seek some assistance before you dive into assembling it yourself.
 But once put together, it’s an excellent protein skimmer.

 Rio Nano Protein Skimmer for Aquarium

 This is a slightly different design on the protein skimmer than what we’ve seen so far.
 It forgoes the compact, cylindrical design for a wider design.
 It utilizes a needle wheel and intake venturi that’s highly adjustable.
 It also included a filter cartridge with carbon for capturing toxins.

-There’s no variable placement options for this protein skimmer, it’s an internal hang on protein skimmer only and is a US only power plug.
+There are no variable placement options for this protein skimmer, it’s an internal hang on protein skimmer only and is a US-only power plug.
 Otherwise, it works well, is user friendly, and looks pretty good while doing it.

 This is another slightly out of place design.
 It still utilizes the compact tall design but has some components sticking out in odd ways.
-It’s got a great flow rate of 110 gallons per hour and an energy efficient pump that runs on 5 watts of electricity.
-It skims the surface constantly for bio-slick and is great be use in saltwater and marine aquariums.
+It’s got a great flow rate of 110 gallons per hour and an energy-efficient pump that runs on 5 watts of electricity.
+It skims the surface constantly for bio-slick and is great be used in saltwater and marine aquariums.

 This pump works great but it does come at the price of noise, being one of the louder protein skimmers on this list.
 It’s also highly temperamental to water level so you’ll want to make sure you’re being as exact as possible where that is concerned.